-The Departments of Public Welfare and Education, Office of Child Development and Early Learning are responsible for Pennsylvania’s Early Intervention Program for eligible infants and toddlers.
+The Departments of Human Services and Education are responsible for Pennsylvania’s Early Intervention Program for eligible infants and toddlers.
 Information regarding mediation and due process hearings for infants and toddlers is available from both Departments.

 To find your local Early Intervention program, contact CONNECT at 800-692-7288.